 Documentation of completed observation hours is required and must be in the form of a verification letter from the athletic trainer(s) observed.
 The observation letter must include: 1) the name, contact information, and credentials of the athletic trainer observed, and 2) the nature of the experience and total hours observed.
 If multiple ATs were observed at the same setting, a letter from one athletic trainer that provides the necessary information is sufficient.
 If ATs were observed at different settings, a letter from each setting is required.
 Most ATs will want the student to use a spreadsheet to track their observation hours.

 The hours do not need to be completed at UCF or a local facility.
-However, if you would like to complete them locally, possible local locations include UCF Athletics (contact Mr. Munoz at [email protected] or Aleaha Evans [email protected]) the UCF Recreation and Wellness Center (contact Ms. Turk at [email protected]) and area high schools (OCPS, SCPS, private).
+However, if you would like to complete them locally, possible local locations include UCF Athletics (email Aleaha Evans [email protected] AND Fred Donnell [email protected] – email them both at the same time with one email) the UCF Recreation and Wellness Center (contact [email protected]) and area high schools (OCPS, SCPS, private).

 Students must complete training in bloodborne pathogens prior to beginning observation hours with an athletic trainer.
-The American Heart Association offers an online course that can be found at https://elearning.heart.org/courses.
+The American Heart Association offers an online course.
 Other companies offer online instruction as well.
 The course chosen must meet OSHA’s Bloodborne Pathogens standard.
 Students should be prepared to show proof of course completion to complete their observation hours.
 Students completing observation hours may not engage in any activity that they are not trained for and/or that might be in violation of licensure laws.

 The bachelor’s degree may be in any discipline from a regionally accredited institution.
 We suggest students seek a bachelor’s degree that is relevant and provides the opportunity to complete the prerequisite courses and other admissions requirements.
 Suggestions for relevant majors include Kinesiology, Health Sciences, and Interdisciplinary Studies with a focus on human health sciences.